awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-troubleshooting.md

   Update SSM Agent manually on a managed node by following the steps in [Manually installing SSM Agent on EC2 instances for Windows Server](sysman-install-win.md), [Manually installing SSM Agent on EC2 instances for Linux](sysman-manual-agent-install.md), or [Working with SSM Agent on EC2 instances for macOS](install-ssm-agent-macos.md), depending on the operating system\.

   Alternatively, use the Run Command document `AWS-UpdateSSMAgent` to update the agent version on one or more managed nodes at a time\.
-For information, see [Update SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.
+For information, see [Updating the SSM Agent using Run Command](run-command-tutorial-update-software.md#rc-console-agentexample)\.
 **Tip**
 To always keep your agent up to date, we recommend updating SSM Agent to the latest version on an automated schedule that you define using either of the following methods:
 Run `AWS-UpdateSSMAgent` as part of a State Manager association\.
 For information, see [Walkthrough: Automatically update SSM Agent \(CLI\)](sysman-state-cli.md)\.